 Mount four handles (placed in the accessories flight case) to the four M10 threads on the radar body.
 Put the radar on the prepared wooden/metal bars.
 The bars may be put on the groud/floor or on a table as shown in the figure below.
-The radar body's weight is about 160 kg so four people are required for carrying.
+The weight of the radar body is about 90 kg so four people are required for carrying.

-Handles.
-The radar body settled on two metal bars.
+Left: Handles.
+Right: The radar body settled on two metal bars.